Adaptive tensor train metadynamics for high-dimensional free energy exploration: Results and discussion

 \subsection{Helical peptide AIB$_9$}

 We tested TT-Metadynamics's ability to sample higher dimensional PMFs using AIB$_9$.
-This system is representative of many biomolecular and materials systems in that it has many local minima separating its main metastable states (left- and right-handed helices) \cite{buchenberg2015hierarchical,sittel2017principal,biswas2018metadynamics,mehdi2022accelerating,wang2022data,strahan2023inexact}.
+This system is representative of many biomolecular and materials systems in that it has many local free-energy minima separating its main metastable states (left- and right-handed helices) \cite{buchenberg2015hierarchical,sittel2017principal,biswas2018metadynamics,mehdi2022accelerating,wang2022data,strahan2023inexact}.
 We ran two TT-Metadynamics calculations: one with a 10D bias potential that was a function of the $\phi$ and $\psi$ dihedral angles of residues 3 through 7 and another with a 14D bias potential that was a function of the $\phi$ and $\psi$ dihedral angles of residues 2 through 8.
 These dimensions prohibit comparison with standard metadynamics.

-1D PMFs as functions of selected dihedral angles indicate that the simulation is better converged with the 14D bias potential than with the 10D bias potential within 1 $\upmu$s (Figs.~\ref{fig:aib9} and \ref{fig:aib9_2d}).
-The ranks at the end of the simulations are lower than those at the halfway point, mirroring the behavior in Fig.~\ref{fig:rankevolution}.
+1D PMFs as functions of selected dihedral angles indicate that the 14D bias potential outperforms the 10D bias potential within 1 $\upmu$s considered (Figs.~\ref{fig:aib9} and \ref{fig:aib9_2d}).
+The ranks at the end of the simulations are lower than those at the halfway point, mirroring the behavior in Fig.~\ref{fig:timeevolution}.
 Interestingly, although the 14D simulation was more costly due to the linear scaling of the TT evaluations with dimension, the TT ranks are consistently smaller in the 14D case than in the 10D case.
-For example, at the halfway points (ends) of the simulations, the maximum ranks of the TTs for the simulations with the 10D and 14D bias potentials are 26 and 18 (23 and 16), respectively.
+For example, as depicted in Fig.~\ref{fig:aib9evolution} in the Supporting Information, at the halfway points (ends) of the simulations, the maximum ranks of the TTs for the simulations with the 10D and 14D bias potentials are 26 and 18 (23 and 16), respectively.
 One possible explanation is that the simulation with the 14D bias potential, unlike that with the 10D bias potential, is able to anneal artifacts and, in turn, decrease the complexity of the bias potential.